zhangzheheng12345/Lightest/README.md

 ## Usage

-You only need to add `include/lightest/lightest.h` to your project in any form you like and then include it in your test files.
+You only need to add files under `include/lightest/` to your project in any form you like and then include it in your test files.
+If you just need the core and don't need the extensions, then just add `include/lightest/lightest.h`.
-**Lightest** just need this to work.
 You can use any build system, and here we provide a suggested way to integrate **Lightest** with CMake & CTest.

-(**Caution:** You must compile test files into different executable files instead of linking them into one.
-This is because there are definitions of global variables and functions in **Lightest** header files.)
+(**Caution:** You must compile different test files into different executable files instead of linking them into one.
+This is because there are definitions of global variables and functions in **Lightest** header files.
+Linking them will cause error.)

 ### Work with CMake & CTest